FillydelphiaDev/FillydelphiaPrototype/Docs/Concepts/Script.md

 [PipBuck]'s magic radiation detector immediately starts to click.
 As you eye the room lit only by the red glow of emergency lights, you  see signs of a failed defense: shattered barricades, empty ammo boxes and skeletons in stable uniform.
 Defenders had no chance - they were attacked from all sides, and had no way to open the gear door.
 What's strange here is that there's no bullet marks from enemy's fire, like attackers used bare hooves.
 There's only two possible explanations: either this stable's experiment is mandatory unarmed combat training, or... your thought was interrupted by piercing screech from somewhere inside the stable.
 Doesn't matter what you expected, but now you know that this search won't be an easy one - red dots appearing at the corner of your eyes confirm that.

-### Act 2: Utilities ###
+### Act 2: Way to Atrium ###

-Your way to the overmare's office isn't that easy that you thought.
-Door to the atrium is locked down and elevator is not in working condition lightly speaking.
-Unfortunately, you don't know nearly enough Hacking or Repair to open the door or fix the elevator.
+Your fast way to the overmare's office is blocked: door to the atrium is locked down and elevator is not in working condition lightly speaking.
+Unfortunately, you don't know nearly enough **hacking** or **repair** to open the door or to fix the elevator.
 That leaves you with the only possible way: into the utility areas.

 Just as you enter utility you see a ghoul slowly walking away from you until he's around the corner.
 You proceed to carefully inspect the rooms.
 You have to take down individual ghouls as you moving between rooms.
 So far all loot you found was industrial junk and other scrap.